-[8] Because of this apparent discrepancy between estimated and expected λ values, we believe it is worthwhile to re-evaluate the basis over which the traditional PDS analysis has evolved.
-This is done in the following section, where an evolution of the PDS method, named filtered peaks over threshold (FPOT) is introduced.
-In section 3, the building of the Poisson-Pareto model for the peaks over threshold is discussed, and in section 4 the efficiency of estimation of flood quantile is evaluated.
-The application to an extensive data set of daily runoff series in Piemonte (Italy) (section 5) closes the paper.
+Due to this apparent discrepancy between estimated and expected $\lambda$ values, we believe it is worthwhile to re-evaluate the basis over which the traditional PDS analysis has evolved.
+This is done in the following section, where an evolution of the PDS method, named Filtered Peaks Over Threshold (FPOT) is introduced.
+In Section 3, the building of the Poisson-Pareto model for the peaks over threshold is discussed, and in Section 4 the efficiency of estimation of flood quantile is evaluated.
+The application to an extensive dataset of daily runoff series in Piemonte (Italy) (Section 5) closes the paper.

-2. Using Continuous Streamflow Data for FFA
+2 Using Continuous Streamflow Data for FFA

-[9] The use of streamflow time series in flood frequency analysis usually follows a three-step approach.
+The use of streamflow time series in flood frequency analysis usually follows a three-step approach.
 In the first step, a procedure is adopted to select, from the continuous time series, those values that can reasonably be considered as peak events.
 Two selection methods are considered here: the classical PDS approach and a newly proposed procedure.
 Whatever method is chosen, the continuous stochastic process of daily runoff is transformed into a marked point process defined by the two random variables n (number of peaks per year) and q (magnitude of the peak event).

-[10] The second step of the flood analysis is the identification of an appropriate model for the marked point process: usual assumptions are that subsequent peaks are independent, that the number of occurrences n per year is Poisson-distributed, and that the probability density function (pdf) of the flood peaks, $f_Q(q)$, is exponential or Pareto.
-All of these assumptions will be discussed in detail in section 3.
+The second step of the flood analysis is the identification of an appropriate model for the marked point process: usual assumptions are that subsequent peaks are independent, that the number of occurrences n per year is Poissondistributed, and that the probability density function (pdf) of the flood peaks, $f_Q(q)$ , is exponential or Pareto.
+All of these assumptions will be discussed in detail in Section 3.

-[11] The building of an appropriate model for the peak events allows one to derive a design flood (T-year event estimate, where T is the return period in years) that can be expressed as where $F_Q^{-1}(\cdot)$ stands for the inverse of the cumulative density function (cdf) of the flood peaks, and λ is the expected value of n, i.e the mean number of events per year.
+The building of an appropriate model for the peak events allows one to derive a design flood (T-year event estimate, where T is the return period in years) that can be expressed as where $F_Q^{-1}(\cdot)$ stands for the inverse of the cumulative density function (cdf) of the flood peaks, and $\lambda$ is the expected value of n, i.e the mean number of events per year.

-$$q_T = F_Q^{-1} \left(1 - \frac{1}{\lambda T} \right), \tag{1}$$
+$$q_T = F_Q^{-1} \left( 1 - \frac{1}{\lambda T} \right), \tag{1}$$

-[12] The third and last step is model estimation, i.e., the inference of appropriate values for λ and the parameters of $F_Q(q)$ based on the available data.
-An estimate of q_T is so obtained, and the accuracy of the estimation method can be studied.
+The third and last step is model estimation, i.e. the inference of appropriate values for $\lambda$ and the parameters of $F_Q(q)$ based on the available data.
+An estimate of $q_T$ is so obtained, and the accuracy of the estimation method can be studied.

-[13] The mentioned three steps are strictly interconnected: the peak selection procedure should be tuned in order to have the basic model hypotheses met; this affects the dimension of the sample from which the parameters are estimated and, in turn, the accuracy of the estimates.
+The mentioned three steps are strictly interconnected: the peak selection procedure should be tuned in order to have the basic model hypotheses met; this affects the dimension of the sample from which the parameters are estimated and, in turn, the accuracy of the estimates.
 It is therefore crucial for the whole statistical analysis to have an efficient and objective peak selection method.

-2.1.
-Peak Selection Within the PDS Procedure
+2.1 Peak Selection within the PDS Procedure

-[14] In the procedure known as PDS or peaks over threshold (POT) [e.g., Todorovic, 1978; Davison and Smith, 1990; Madsen et al., 1997; Lang et al., 1999; Robson and Reed, 1999] the usual approach to peaks selection consists in retaining only those peaks that exceed a certain threshold value q_b .
-An individual peak is considered as the portion of the continuous hydrograph that exceeds q_b (see Figure 1a, thresholds q{b1} and q{b2}), and its magnitude corresponds to the highest discharge in this period.
+In the procedure known as PDS or Peaks Over Threshold (POT) [e.g., Todorovic, 1978; Davison and Smith, 1990; Madsen et al., 1997; Lang et al., 1999; Robson and Reed, 1999] the usual approach to peaks selection consists in retaining only those peaks that exceed a certain threshold value $q_b$ .
+An individual peak is considered as the portion of the continuous hydrograph that exceeds $q_b$ (see Figure 1a, thresholds $q{b1}$ and $q{b2}$ ), and its magnitude corresponds to the highest discharge in this period.
 Peaks selection is therefore strictly connected with threshold specification.